-Seahawks Wilson and Waldron appear to be on same wavelength
+Seahawks Russell Wilson and Shane Waldron appear to be on same wavelength

-The first word Russell Wilson used on Sunday to describe his relationship with Shane Waldron, and by extension the new offensive system designed to revitalize the Seahawks, was “connected.”
+The first word Russell Wilson used Sunday to describe his relationship with Shane Waldron, and by extension the new offensive system designed to revitalize the Seahawks, was “connected.”

 Frankly, at this point you have to take his word for it.
 In Sunday’s mock game at Lumen Field, it was impossible to fully discern the intricacies and nuances of Waldron’s offense.
 By design, everything was various flavors of vanilla, and only a vague facsimile of the up-tempo attack that has been touted all summer.
 No coach worth his salt wants to give opponents a scintilla of intel until they have to.

 But speaking of up-tempo, there is much to glean from Wilson’s enthusiastic assessment of his new offensive coordinator.
-The Seahawks hope that Waldron’s offense, which puts much of the decision-making in Wilson’s hands (and brain), will help assuage the quarterback’s gripes that surfaced during the offseason.
+The Seahawks hope Waldron’s offense, which puts much of the decision-making in Wilson’s hands (and brain), will help assuage the quarterback’s gripes that surfaced during the offseason.

 In his first press availability since preseason camp began, which followed a 22-3 victory by the first-teamers in the glorified scrimmage, Wilson also used the phrase “on the same page” more than once to describe his rapport with Waldron.